altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~With Flanagan able to hear his thoughts...
 And if begging, pleading, groveling and sulking wouldn't work...~ *Suddenly Felix was in an elevator*
+~Martha was restrained in what looked like some alien shell.
-~Martha was restrained, and Kent was there wheeling the dolly Martha rested on~ 'F::What the hell is happening?'
+Kent was there wheeling the dolly Martha - in her cocoon - rested on~ 'F::What the hell is happening?'
-'FL::Oh, you are... right.
+'FL::Oh, you are...
+Right.
 Timer will just...
 Okay - fixed...'
 ~And the world paused again.